 Is it an informal letter?

 The only time you will be writing an informal letter is if the instructions tell you to write to ‘a friend’.
-In all other situations you will either write a formal letter or a semi-formal letter.
+In all other situations you will either write a formal letter.

 Look at the four examples below and pick the one which is informal.